MA Industrial Design Engineering, Royal College of Art

 BFA Visual Arts, University of British Columbia

-Kaitlin is an artist and graphic designer with a passion for contemporary art and design.
+Kaitlin is a PR and branding professional with a passion for contemporary art and design.
 During her studies in Vancouver, Canada, she designed and helped curate two exhibitions at the UBC Museum of Anthropology and Seattle Art Museum.
 Kaitlin contributes to the brand management, visual communication, marketing and media relations at Loowatt.
 She enjoys spreading fun facts about the toilet on social media.

 Engineering degree, Polytech Montpellier